nirtamir2/talks/2025-06-25/src/slides.md

 Those small details create magic.

+Worth it every time

-We feel that someone care about our user experience.
+We feel that someone cares about our user experience.
 So we trust the project.
 -->